IzzyBells/scripts/README.md

 ## new-shimeji-ee-launcher.bat
 Prerequisites:
-- A [Shimeji-ee](https://kilkakon.com/shimeji/) desktop pet that isn't launching correctly or showing up
+- A [Shimeji-ee](https://kilkakon.com/shimeji/) desktop pet that isn't launching correctly, or that launches fine but never spawns
 - 64-bit [Java](https://www.java.com/en/download/manual.jsp)

 This was the only way I could get a Shimeji-ee "desktop buddy" program that was updated from a 32-bit version to a 64-bit version to work.
 It could help if Shimeji-ee.jar isn't opening properly or if it opens fine but no Shimeji ever appears.